eduardavalerio/eduarda/_pages/research.md

 ---
 layout: single
-title: "Linhas de pesquisa"
+title: "Research"
-permalink: /pesquisa/
+permalink: /research/
 header:
   image: /assets/images/wallpaper.jpg
 ---

-## Multilocus DNA barcode de espécies marinhas não representadas em banco de dados de sequências: subsídios para o DNA metabarcoding na costa de São Paulo.
-Projeto FAPESP 2022/14631-1
+## DNA barcoding and metabarcoding as tools to show the biodiversity of the groups porifera, cnidaria and fish from environmental DNA
+- Process no. FAPESP 2022/14631-1